EOxServer/eoxserver/docs/sphinx/en/rfc/howto.rst

   :Author: <author name>
   :Created: <date when RFC was created: YYYY-MM-DD>
-  :Last Edit: <date of last edit: YYYY-MM-DD>
+  :Last Edit: <date of last edit: YYYY-MM-DD, please use subversion keyword "Date">
   :Status: <one of: IN PREPARATION, PENDING, WITHDRWAWN, VOTING ACTIVE,
             ACCEPTED, REJECTED, POSTPONED, OBSOLETE>
   :Discussion: <external link to discussion page on EOxServer Trac>